datavaluepeople/dvp-landing-static/docs/blog.md

 - `date`: to order the post.
 Recent displayed first on the blog
 - `description`: short description on the blog page
 - `author`: link to the author in `content/data/people.yaml`
+- `linkedin_link`: (Optional) link to the LinkedIn post that will be added to the bottom of the post as "Discuss further on LinkedIn"
+- `hackernews_link`: (Optional) link to the HackerNews in that will be added to the bottom of the post as "Discuss further on HackerNews"

 ## Images
 It is possible to add images to the post.